PeterWong327/study-guide-notes/web-architecture.md

 - What is the difference between an Inner Join and a Left Join?
   - An inner join only selects data from both tables that satisfy the join condition.
 A Left join selects all data from the left table and any data from the right table that satisfy the join condition.
+Result of the Left join might return Null values where the right table does not have the data to correspond to the data from the left table.